128technology/docs/docs/concepts_appid.md

 This sample certificate was supplied by [FM4DD](http://www.fm4dd.com/openssl/certexamples.htm).
 :::

 About a third of the way through the output you can see that the *Common Name* (listed as `CN` in the `Subject` line) is `www.example.com`.
-This is what SSR will parse and subsequently retain as the "application name" for this destination.
+This is what SSR will parse and subsequently retain as the domain-name for this destination.
 Domain-names and IP addresses are learned from TLS and mapped to hierarchical services using the `domain-name` field.

 ```
 config